777arc/textbook/content/doa.rst

    :align: center
    :target: ../_images/doa_conventional_beamformer_polar.svg

 Now for the big question- why is there a second peak at 160 degrees?
 Picture three omnidirectional antennas in a line placed on a table.
 The array's boresight is 90 degrees to the axis of the array, as labeled in the first diagram in this chapter.
-Now imagine the transmitter infront of the antennas, also on the (very large) table, such that its signal arrives at a +20 degree angle from boresight.
-Well the array sees the same effect whether the signal is ariving with respect to its front or back, the phase delay is the same, as depicted below with the array elements in red and the two possible transmitter DOA's in green.
+Now imagine the transmitter in front of the antennas, also on the (very large) table, such that its signal arrives at a +20 degree angle from boresight.
+Well the array sees the same effect whether the signal is arriving with respect to its front or back, the phase delay is the same, as depicted below with the array elements in red and the two possible transmitter DOA's in green.
 Therefore, when we perform the DOA algorithm, there will always be a 180 degree ambiguity like this, the only way around it is to have a 2D array, or a second 1D array positioned at any other angle w.r.t the first array.
 You may be wondering if this means we might as well only calculate -90 to +90 degrees to save compute cycles, and you would be correct!

 .. image:: ../_images/doa_from_behind.svg
    :align: center
    :target: ../_images/doa_from_behind.svg

+Coming soon:

+* Capons (aka MVDR) beamformer
+* MUSIC (adaptive/subspace beamforming)
+* 2D DOA example
+* Steering nulls